 In addition to the proposal(s), the applicant must submit a complete NOAA grant application package (with signed originals).
 No e-mail or fax copies will be accepted.
-All project proposals must total no more than 10 pages (double spaced, 10 or 12-point fonts, and exclusive of appendices).
-Appendices should be limited to materials that directly support the main body of the proposal (e.g., support letters, resumes, lists of data sources, maps).
+Project proposals must total no more than 10 pages (double spaced, 12-point font, and exclusive of appendices).
+Appendices should be limited to materials that directly support the main body of the proposal; e.g., support letters, resumes, lists of data sources, maps.
 Letters of support may be mailed separately, but must be received by the October 6, 2003, deadline.
 All appendix material must be unbound.